Tackling field safety with corrective action software

 A dedicated system for recording and organizing documents makes it easy to analyze field safety incidents and come up with corrective actions.
 Then, using the information you’ve gathered and tasks you’ve created, you can use the software to track whether your initiatives have worked.

 Accidents happen but that doesn’t mean they’re inevitable.
-Workplace safety outcomes have improved tremendously since the 1970s, but there’s still much more work to do.
+Workplace safety outcomes have improved tremendously since the 1970s, but there’s much more work to do.
 One of the biggest opportunities is improving safety conditions in the field.

 “The field” can refer to many different environments: farming fields, offshore drilling operations, wind farms, etc. One commonality between all these work areas is that they are more difficult to secure for safety.
 Prepping for field safety involves: